Student privacy notice

 The University also processes more sensitive personal data (special category data) in the following ways:

-• your race, national or ethnic origin, religious, disability, philosophical or religious beliefs, health or gender and your sexual life or sexual orientation, to ensure meaningful equal opportunity monitoring and reporting (including where required for monitoring purposes conducted by the Higher Education Statistics Agency (HESA)).
+• your race, national or ethnic origin, if you have a disability, your religious philosophical or religious beliefs, your health, your gender and your sexual life or sexual orientation, to ensure meaningful equal opportunity monitoring and reporting (including where required for monitoring purposes conducted by the Higher Education Statistics Agency (HESA))

 • information about allegations of criminal activity or criminal convictions disclosed to us when you apply or reported to us during your period of study